Cape May Seashore Lines: 2012 vandalism

 On March 1, 2012, CMSL was informed by the New Jersey State Police of track material theft on their Cape May Branch in Dennisville.
 This main line connects Tuckahoe to Cape May City.
 Several individuals involved in the theft were arrested and charged.
 On March 5, a father and son from the Villas area of Lower Township, New Jersey, along with an individual from Rio Grande, were apprehended.

 A subsequent inspection by Macrie and CMSL employees revealed the theft encompassed approximately 6,800 feet (1 1/4 miles) of track, affecting 75 percent of the tie plates and spikes in that section and damaging numerous cross ties.
 Due to the vandalism, excursion trains did not operate in summer 2012.
 However, CMSL offered rides on railroad speeder vehicles along undamaged tracks of the Cape May Branch.
-As of 2024, Rio Grande–Cape May service remains suspended.
+As of 2026, Rio Grande–Cape May service remains suspended.

+During 2025 and 2026, CMSL work crews began repairs to several of the vandalized areas of trackage.
+On July 4, 2026, CMSL operated a passenger train movement to Woodbine for the first time since January 2010, to commemorate Woodbine's America250 celebration.

 2024 track rehabilitation project

 In early 2024, CMSL released a statement that it was beginning a track rehabilitation project on the former Beesley's Point Secondary Track between Winslow and Richland.
 According to the release, over 5,000 new crossties were installed between Winslow and Richland.
 The project also allowed for the complete rehabilitation of the one-mile long Milmay Passing Siding.
 Additional rehabilitation work was completed in the Tuckahoe Yard Area.